chriscraig79/Portfolio/projects.md

    image9_caption="9.
 Report activity and ability for users to provide additional information" %}

 ### Mobile Interface Examples
-Research suggested that reporters are more likely to use their personal mobile device to submit a report, away from their work laptop or device.
+Research indicated that reporters are more likely to use their personal mobile device to submit a report, away from their work laptop or device.
 {% include image.html src="https://whimuc.com/X4BJtkAZcZbFcHMKRvyuQL/13LsUK5GEVrxko.png" alt="Mobile interface example" caption="Mobile interface examples" %}

 ---